Thomas-Fermi profile of a fast rotating Bose-Einstein condensate: Introduction and main results

 Here $K_L$ is the square

 and $E^{\rm GP}(\mathcal{D},M)$ is the Neumann energy in the domain $\mathcal{D} \subset \mathbb{R}^{2}$ with mass $M > 0$,

 where

-A major open conjecture is that $e^{\rm Ab}(1)$ coincides with the Abrikosov value $\sim 1.1596$ obtained \cite{AftBla-06,AftBlaNie-06b} by using a $\mathcal{LLL}$ trial state with a hexagonal lattice of singly-quantized vortices.
-This remains an problem \cite{BlaLew-15}, linked to cristallization questions (Abrikosov lattices).
+A major open conjecture is that $e^{\rm Ab}(1)$ coincides with the Abrikosov value $\sim 1.1596$ obtained \cite{AftBla-06,AftBlaNie-06b} by using a $\mathcal{LLL}$ trial state with a hexagonal lattice of singly-quantized vortices with periodicity independent of the system size $L$ (i.e. fixed by the magnetic length only).
+This remains an open problem \cite{BlaLew-15}, linked to cristallization questions (Abrikosov lattices).
 Our (more modest) goal will be to prove that~\eqref{energy:TF} is true for the value of $e^{\rm Ab}(1)$ implicitly defined as in~\eqref{eq:def Ab} (see Theorem~\ref{thm:Abrikosov} below for more details on the definition).
 Our point is thus to justify rigorously a certain local density approximation (LDA).
 We are particularly interested in proving that the density profile of the full GP/LLL model is of Thomas--Fermi type when $\Omega \nearrow 1$, for this can be interpreted as a signature of vortex lattice inhomogeneities \cite{AftBlaDal-05}.

 Let $\rho_{\Omega}^{\rm{TF}}$ be the (unique) minimizer for $E_{\Omega}^{\rm{TF}}$ in \eqref{energy:TF}.
 By scaling

 we obtain that